shadiakiki1986/db-diff/README.md

 # db-diff
-CLI to diff database tables
+CLI to version control database tables and show their daily diff

 Does it in 3 steps